Arizel79/2b2t-Telegram-bot/README.md

 # 2b2t Telegram bot
-Telegram bot for getting statistics about players of the 2b2t server The bot is available at the [link](https://t.me/lolritterbot)
+Telegram bot for getting statistics about 2b2t.org server.
+The bot is available at the [link](https://t.me/lolritterbot)

 ## How to run